NissesSenap/k8s-presentation/k8s-basics/basics.md

 ## External-secrets

-- Used to not check-in secrets to your GitOps repo
+- Used to avoid checking-in secrets to your GitOps repo
 - Among the easier solutions around

 ---